terra-campaigns/degenesis/_notions/inklings.md

 - [ ] Use 1 item from pollen for each session
 - [ ] Fractal forests receive gifts
 - [ ] The spitalians who raided the vostok
+	- bullish with what they've accomplished
-- [ ] Psychonaults trap in the tracks
+	- interested in joining the clique
 - [ ] Com prime: is Konrad ready for a promotion?
-- [ ] Add fractal forest to the map
 - [ ] Draw Klaus on his horse
-- [ ] Fractal forest close to nikopol
+- [ ] Fractal forest close to Kieve
+- [ ] 600km in 12 to get to Nikopol.
+2 encounter rolls, if encounter it is a migrant ambush
+- [ ] Prep: add 2 equipment as part of the sets
+- [ ] Frederico Voight, a healer surgeon spitalian, godfather of Konrad This has now become a joke amongst the Spitalians, treating Konrad badly about it
+- [ ] Isolde's joke

 ## Themes

 - [ ] Starving peasants
+- [ ] Sepsis disease (Leperos, pandorians)

 ***